-Flexible working, telecommuting, working from home, distributed working… no matter what you call it at your company, it offers a host of advantages.
+Flexible working, telecommuting, working from home, distributed working.
+No matter what you call it at your company, it offers a host of advantages.
 Teams are more focused, better able to balance life’s many demands, and generally happier.
-What impact does it have on innovation with a workforce attending a meeting via video chat instead of in person?
+What impact does it have on fostering innovation with a workforce attending a meeting via video chat instead of in person?

 Engaging at a Distance